 Rone in Geelong

-Originally due to run in mid-2020, Rone in Geelong has now been rescheduled to open in February 2021.
+Originally due to run in mid-2020, Rone in Geelong is now open.

 It's the first comprehensive survey of the artist’s work, spanning early stencils and photographs of his street murals, which have transformed abandoned spaces across the globe.
-There’ll also be a 3D recreation of one such space, commissioned for the exhibition by Geelong Gallery.
+There is also a 3D recreation of one such space, commissioned for the exhibition by Geelong Gallery.

-There will be a new piece, too.
-A collaboration with interior stylist Carly Spooner, the large-scale work takes over and responds to one of the gallery’s most significant rooms and its collection, with themes of passing grandeur and the inevitable decay of neglected spaces.
-The altered Douglass Gallery will feature one of Rone’s signature painted murals, accompanied by haunting new music from composer Nick Batterham.
+There is also a new piece.
+A collaboration with interior stylist Carly Spooner, the large-scale work takes over and responds to one of the gallery’s most significant rooms and its collection, with themes of passing grandeur and the decay of neglected spaces.
+The altered Douglass Gallery features one of Rone’s signature painted murals, accompanied by haunting new music from composer Nick Batterham.

 This article is produced by Broadsheet in partnership with Geelong Gallery.